awsdocs/amazon-s3-userguide/doc_source/setup-aws-cli.md

     For a list of available AWS Regions, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *AWS General Reference*\.

 1. Verify the setup by typing the following commands at the command prompt\.
    + Try the `help` command to verify that the AWS CLI is installed on your computer:

      ```
      aws help
      ```
-   +  Try an `S3` command to verify that the user can reach Amazon S3\.
-This command lists buckets in your account\.
+   + Run an `S3` command using the `adminuser` credentials that you just created\.
+To do this, add the `--profile` parameter to your command to specify the profile name\.
+In this example, the `ls` command lists buckets in your account\.
 The AWS CLI uses the `adminuser` credentials to authenticate the request\.

      ```
       aws s3 ls --profile adminuser